-Our undergraduate program in Biomedical Engineering (BSBE) is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org/).
+The University of Houston BSBE program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Graduates of the Biomedical Engineering Program of the UH Cullen College of Engineering obtain employment in a wide variety of biomedical engineering fields.
 Many further their education to pursue careers in research, medicine, business, law, or other areas.
 Regardless of the career path they choose, we believe that an education in biomedical engineering will prepare them for a productive professional experience, and we strive to provide them with the technical, team-working, communication, and professional skills necessary for success.
 Accordingly, we have established the following Program Educational Objectives: